3nt0n/bachelor_thesis/Experiments/README.md

 -Slideball-v2: Same as version 1, but doubled goal distance (trained ~20ep/100k)

--Slideball-v3: Same as version 2, but with bigger goal (not trained yet)
+-Slideball-v3: Same as version 1, but tripled goal distance #todo

 -Slideball-v4: Same as version 1, but make the goal as big as version 1 and 2 together